omidarmat/webDevNotes/react/react.md

 > Note that `e.target` is the element to which the event handler function is attached.

+> **EXTREMELY IMPORTANT:** Notice how functions are passed differently into `onSubmit` and `onChange` props.
+The reason behind this difference is that when the `submit` event happens, meaning the form data is being submitted, we call the submit handler function immediately with the `event` object automatically passed into it.
+On the other hand, when the input `change` event happens, we need to pass the new value into the state setter function.
+So although the `e` object is automatically passed into the setter function, we need to call the setter function with the new state value which is inside the event object, we don't want to call the setter with the event object itself.

 We can implement the same technique for the `select` form field.

 ```js